flyconnectome/cocoa/README.md

    (see [neuprint-python](https://github.com/connectome-neuprint/neuprint-python))
 2. To use the CAVE/chunkedgraph datasets (FlyWire, FANC) you need to have your CAVE token set (see [fafbseg](https://fafbseg-py.readthedocs.io/en/latest/source/tutorials/flywire_setup.html))
-3. For internal use only: if you want to use the live annotations from flytable make sure to set the `SEATABLE_SERVER` and `SEATABLE_TOKEN` environment variables (see [sea-serpent](https://github.com/schlegelp/sea-serpent))
+3. _For internal use only_: if you want to use the live annotations from flytable make sure to set the `SEATABLE_SERVER` and `SEATABLE_TOKEN` environment variables (see [sea-serpent](https://github.com/schlegelp/sea-serpent))